-Parcel N7.
+- 2.17.
+WCC identify the subdivision of the Green Belt into separate land parcels within the Wyre Forest Green Belt Review (see my Figure 1).
+It is important to emphasise that these artificial subdivisions were undertaken to assess the suitability of land for release from the Green Belt, to inform the Council on the Green Belt sensitivity of parcels to meet development needs that are under the jurisdiction of the Local Planning Authority i.e., not mineral sites considered at County level and where no release of land from the Green Belt is required. - 2.18.
+The Green Belt Review (CD12.02 Appendix B2 pages 19-21 PDF pages 107-109) identifies the Appeal Site as being located within Parcel N7, that is approximately 120 hectares in area.
+The Appeal Site extraction area is approximately 26 hectares, from an overall site area of approximately 46 hectares and extraction area comprises less than 22% of Parcel N7.
 The full extent of Parcel N7 is assessed in the Green Belt Review as having a "contribution" to prevent sprawl and encroachment in common with all other land parcels to the north and east of Kidderminster, except for a small parcel adjacent to the northern edge of Fairfield (N4).
-By contrast, most strategic land parcels to the northwest, west and southwest of Kidderminster are assessed to have a "significant contribution" to prevent sprawl and encroachment.15

-- 2.13 In conclusion, whilst the Appeal Site would remain in the Green Belt, the Green Belt Review clearly demonstrates that the land parcel in which the Appeal Site is located (and only forms a minor part of), is of comparable sensitivity to potential release from the Green Belt to other parcels nearby, and Iess sensitive than the majority of land to the west, northwest and southwest of Kidderminster. - 2.14 Following the Green Belt Review and adoption of the Wyre Forest District Local Plan in 2022, the Lea Castle Site for mixed use development was allocated with application 22/040/OUT pending consideration.
-Permitted residential development under 17/0205/OUT and located within the centre of the allocation is currently being constructed (see Figure 1). - 2.15 WCC state that the Lea Castle mixed use development to the east of the Site "heightens the functional requirements of the Appeal Site to protect the Green Belt from encroachment and sprawl"16.
-I demonstrate in my analysis of the visual component of openness below, that this statement, with respect to the proposed development, is not true.
+By contrast, most strategic land parcels to the northwest, west and southwest of Kidderminster are assessed to have a "significant contribution" to prevent sprawl and encroachment. - 2.19.
+In conclusion, whilst the Appeal Site would remain in the Green Belt, the Green Belt Review clearly demonstrates that the land parcel in which the Appeal Site is located (and only forms a minor part of), is of comparable sensitivity to potential release from the Green Belt to other parcels nearby, and less sensitive than the majority of land to the west, northwest and southwest of Kidderminster. - 2.20.
+Following the Green Belt Review and adoption of the Wyre Forest District Local Plan in 2022, the Lea Castle Site for mixed use development was allocated with application 22/040/OUT pending consideration.
+Permitted residential development under 17/0205/OUT and located within the centre of the allocation is currently being constructed (see my Figure 1). - 2.21.
+WCC state that the Lea Castle mixed use development to the east of the Site "heightens the functional requirements of the Appeal Site to protect the Green Belt from encroachment and sprawl"1.
+I demonstrate in my analysis of the visual component of openness below, that this statement, with respect to the proposed development, is false. - 2.22.
+Further considerations that apply to mineral sites in the Green Belt (including the temporal nature of effects and importance of restoration) were recognised by Lord Carnwath who stated with respect to a Limestone Quarry extension that would be more visible and for a longer period than the Appeal Site: